navyaXdev/Futherig/README.md

    - Customize prompt appearance
    - Add custom information

-3. Image Support:
-   - Add PNG images
-   - Adjust image width
-   - Position images on the left side of the banner

 4. Font Selection:
    - Choose from a wide variety of ASCII art fonts